Awareness of the Desert

 —-The scene and the blurry spot was gone.
 I was fully aware of my surroundings and myself.
 I had never even lost my normal state of awareness or thinking.
 It was such a smooth transition from here to there and back again, and being awake when it started and staying awake when it was over, never for one moment losing coherence or my normal mode of thinking, I can only think of it as something like a projection into another world, or perhaps a projection into another level of awareness.

 As if the mind has many different frequencies that it can operate on, depending upon what happens in daily life or how much energy or intensity one has to use, the mind or normal state of awareness can switch “levels”, the focus of the mind can shift and can perceive something that usually isn’t concentrated upon or even acknowledged.
 If other worlds exist simultaneously with this one as some would contend, then getting a glimpse should be enough to convince a person that there is something marvelous and incredible just out of reach, there to be experienced and explored.
 For me however, I took the entire affair with a grain of salt.
 I have no reliable authorities to consult or to question, and no one to say exactly what it was.
-I am only left with the evidence of my personal experience, and that is enough and more than enough for me.
+I am only left with the evidence of my personal experience, and that is enough for me.
 That, and something to remember always.